joelwaymack/age-graph/README.md

 - Postrgres Database with the [Apache AGE extension](https://age.apache.org/) enabled
   - How to [enable extensions in Azure Postgres](https://learn.microsoft.com/en-us/azure/postgresql/extensions/how-to-allow-extensions?tabs=allow-extensions-portal)
   - Ensure you have the AGE extension enabled in both the `azure.extensions` and the `shared_preload_libraries` settings for Azure database for PostgreSQL flexible server
+- An AI inferencing endpoint from Azure AI Foundry

 ## Running